Return to Fundraising

 The Cascadia Parent Teacher Association (PTA) is a non-profit organization committed to supporting families, teachers and school leadership.

-On October 12th, 2023, our PTA will kick off its Red Envelope Giving Campaign – Fly High, Give Big!
+On October 8th, 2024, our PTA will kick off its annual Red Envelope Giving Campaign!!!

 At Cascadia we keep our fundraising simple and straightforward.
-Instead of holding events, auctions, etc., our PTA encourages a one-time per year donation, and this year’s suggested amount is $747 per student.
-This donation can also be broken into monthly payments by using PayPal.
+Instead of multiple asks (auctions, fun-runs etc..), our PTA encourages a one-time per year donation, and this year’s suggested amount is $700 per student.
 We recognize that different families have different finances and encourage you to donate the amount that feels right for your family.
 Our goal is for every family to return their red envelopes regardless of the level of giving.
 Every year we see a range from $0 to well above the per-student ask.
 100% participation is an important goal!
 Please note any donation amount can be broken into monthly payments by using PayPal.

 Funds raised through the Annual Giving Campaign directly fund this year’s school budget.
-We know this year’s per student goal amount is greater than last year’s.
-SPS’ budget shortfall has disproportionately impacted Cascadia and our PTA had to provide significantly more funding to maintain nearly the same basic staff and services the Cascadia community needs to thrive.
-This year’s goal supports this change.
+We know this year’s per student ask is big.
+SPS’ ongoing budget crisis means we are getting less district funding and our PTA has to provide significantly more funding that we did in the past to maintain the staff and services the Cascadia community needs to thrive.

-As a thank you for your participation, students will be entered into a weekly raffle for prizes (lego kits, Squishmallows, glider kits, and more) and can have the chance to have a Cascadia Dragon as a class pet (complete with temporary naming rights!).
-Raffle winners will be contacted via email provided on their donation form and will be able to select from any remaining raffle prizes.
-All gifts will be distributed after the campaign concludes.
+As a thank you for your participation, students will be entered into a raffle for a Lego kit and can have the chance to have a Cascadia Dragon as a class pet (complete with temporary naming rights!).

 What does my donation support?

-• Other curriculum and professional development support for teachers and students; and
+• PTA events, other curriculum and professional development support for teachers and students; and

-• Scholarships to support participation in music, field trips, and extracurriculars.
+• Scholarships to support participation in music, field trips, extracurriculars.

 Frequently Asked Questions